 FUN FACT: The battery compartment hydrogen gas vents were the hollow handrails on the ladder up from the engine room and penetrating the main deck at the hatch coaming.
 Don’t carry that cigarette while climbing thru the hatch – that’s where they vented.

 Below: Some souvenirs from CRD-21, long ago and far away.
-The “Winged” Small Combatant Craft Officer in Charge insignia was a local (unauthorized – Ahem….) adaptation to recognize “water borne flight” aboard these boats.
+The “Wings” on the Small Combatant Craft Officer in Charge insignia was a local (unauthorized – Ahem….) adaptation to recognize “water borne flight” aboard these boats.
 Indeed.

-Note that the “NAVINSWARLANT” insignia on the plaque symbolizes their common Command of the Atlantic Fleet – based US Navy Seals, Explosive Ordnance Disposal, Coastal River Divisions and the Inshore Undersea Warfare Group commands.
-The CRD’s would eventually be renamed Special Boat Units which exist today supporting SEAL special warfare operations worldwide.
+Note that the “NAVINSWARLANT” insignia on the plaque symbolizes their common Command of the Atlantic Fleet’s US Navy SEALS (top), Explosive Ordnance Disposal (left), Coastal River Squadrons/Divisions (right) and the Inshore Undersea Warfare Group (bottom) commands.